 There is nothing wrong with preference; we all have it to different extents.
 It’s just that the painful persistence of femme-shaming, as well as of the glorification of the masculine ideal, making it the end all and be all, not only leaves an acidic and bitter aftertaste, but it also speaks of a skewed and pigeonholed way of thinking.
 This stubborn defense of preference is what makes things wrong.
 For as long as boxes exist and persist, there will be a pervasive divisiveness.

-The thing is, being on the losing end of the femme-shaming stick could easily be dismissed as a knee-jerk reaction to being butt-hurt online, but newsflash: This is far from it.
+The thing is, being on the status quo appointed losing end of the femme-shaming stick could easily be dismissed as a knee-jerk reaction to being butt-hurt online, but newsflash: This is far from it.
 This isn’t an issue of sensitivity because it is rooted in the foundations of our society.
 Despite the strides we have achieved thus far, we still move in a predominantly patriarchal society—or the dregs thereof.
 This is an even bigger issue we are allowing it to permeate a supposedly more liberal and accepting society.
 Why are we still abiding by a caste system of sexuality and why is being feminine relegated to being a pariah?
 Isn’t that worse than putting the perceived lesser expression of gender to shame?
 Aren’t we supposed to see each other as equal human beings and not as pawns categorized into tribes?
 Most importantly, why are we setting the archaic standards so high that it becomes practically impossible to tear down?

 Think about that, long and hard.